Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

 “These conversations need to start early.
 Law societies can support this and help to remove the barriers and ensure that prospective lawyers don’t believe such barriers exist for them.” - Kingsley

 While the profession itself remains slow to respond to structural inequality, more students are coming together through student law societies to create opportunities for all members to access.
 University College London’s (UCL) Law for All society is a great example.
 Dylan, who was the former president of the society says: “Diversity and inclusion is at the heart of Law for All.
-Until 2011, UCL didn’t have a law society which was open to the entire student body.
+Until 2011, UCL didn’t have a law society that was open to the entire student body.
 Law for All is open to all students irrespective of their degree.
 We host a wide range of events and offer unique opportunities to our members, such as networking events, speaker-led sessions, mooting workshops, negotiation skills presentations, pro-bono work and social events.
-With the help of Law for All, I was awarded a Freshfields Stephen Lawrence scholarship in 2017.”
+With the help of Law for All, I was awarded a Freshfields Bruckhaus Deringer LLP Stephen Lawrence scholarship in 2017.”

 Looking back on his time as president, Dylan says: “Creating such a community is so powerful.
 I’m still very much connected with what UCL Law for All stand for.
-I have continued to have conversations with the existing committee about how they can support their students and ways I can support them.”
+I’ve continued to have conversations with the existing committee about how they can support their students and ways I can support them.”